-In nature, it would be quite unnatural for two females dogs or two male dogs close to the same age to live in the same pack.
-In nature, once the females and males mature, they would leave the pack to form their own pack, or if they would remain in the pack, they would respect the breeding right of the other female or male.
+In nature, it would be quite unnatural for two females dogs or two male dogs close to the same age to live in the same social group.
+In nature, once the females and males mature, they would leave the pack to form their own group, or if they would remain in the group, they would respect the breeding right of the other female or male.
 According to Gail Fisher a dog trainer, breeder, with over 40 years of experience, "A pack with several adult males and females of the same age would rarely, if ever, be found in the wild."

 This is further confirmed by the Merk Veterinary Manual:

 "At social maturity, in free-ranging packs, dogs that challenge the established social hierarchy may leave and form their own groups if they do not succeed in altering the extant social order.
 This situation may be analogous to one form of inter-dog aggression that occurs in multiple-dog households.
 Social maturity is also the time during which problem aggressions and anxieties develop.
 In multi-dog groups, the highest-ranking animals may be the only ones to breed."